 Default repairing obligations

-- fixtures, fittings and furnishings provided under the terms of the tenancy.
+- any fixtures, fittings or furnishings provided under the terms of the tenancy

-You should also keep the outside paintwork in reasonable order and should keep all common areas in good repair, adequately lit and safe.
+You must make sure all common areas in good repair, adequately lit and safe.

 - take proper care of the premises